phadeline/profile-generator/README.md

 ## Tests
 Unit tests were conducted when on classes for Employee, Intern, Manager and Engineer.
-The tests can be found in the test folder.
+The tests can be found in the test folder. here is a video of the tests passing: https://drive.google.com/file/d/18HYQfWV6RRvhtoaEo2ZqiYiLKKPMjz2e/view

 ## Credits and Collaborators